Who We Are & What We Do

 (feedback from a parent)

 Thinking Autism has provided me with valuable support – I know I’m not alone and that I have somewhere to turn.
 The support groups are WONDERFUL, conference was GREAT and emails are helpful.
 Facebook groups also helpful!
-I use the discounts Treating Autism provides every month!
+I use the discounts Thinking Autism provides every month!
 I have been given the resources with which to take our arguments for Treatment to local MP, Community Peadiatrician and various GPs.
 You’re doing a great job.

 (feedback from a parent)